whitehathackers-klef/WhiteHat-HacktoberFest-2022/README.md

 - Add a README.md file to the folder explaining the code with proper documentation
 - Open the command prompt and cd into the repository folder
 - Run the following Commands
-git add .
+- git add .
-git commit -m"<Name of your Algorithm>" git push
+- git commit -m "<Name of your Algorithm>"
+- git push

 * Come back to Github and Open a Pull Request
 * While making Pull Request maintain the template provided to you